 After the receipt of tenders, officers may need to contact tenderers to clarify technical and contractual information as part of the evaluation process.
-Any such communication must be confidential and a written record made of the reason for contact and the decision made all correspondence must be via the CHEST.
+Any such communication must be confidential and all correspondence must be via the CHEST.

 Having selected the preferred supplier, negotiations may commence in order to secure better value for money with the final agreed price being included in the Pricing Schedule of the Contract.